ajGambino/draft/README.md

 TO DO:

+Draft State:

+track the index of the current user's turn in the Draft component state. use the tracked index to display the name of the user in the "Select a Player" header. increment the turn index each time a user selects a player.

+synchronize the selected player and timer between multiple users in the same draft implement real-time communication and data synchronization between clients using firestore

 change draft now button to only if full AND logged in user is one of the registered users